immortalized/BuzzOff/README.md

 **BuzzOff** is a script designed for website owners who want to warn users about the potentially exploitative practices of the Honey extension.
 Honey, a popular browser extension for finding coupons, has been criticized for hijacking affiliate links and manipulating coupon codes, which undermines the integrity of the e-commerce ecosystem.
 This script helps inform users about these concerns and encourages them to uninstall the extension before completing their checkout.

+_Disclaimer: The following information is based on evidence I’ve seen and is solely my personal opinion._

 ![How it works](https://github.com/immortalized/BuzzOff/blob/main/buzzoff.gif)

 ---